-Whether you are applying for a grant in a targeted cycle like the energy, or a cycle without any project topic restrictions think outside of the box" when choosing a project idea.
+Whether you are applying for a grant in a targeted cycle such as the one for energy projects or a cycle without any project topic restrictions, it is important to "think outside of the box" when choosing a project idea.
 The goal of the Grants Program is to fund impactful projects that might not normally be funded through the municipal budget and can serve as a model for other municipalities.
-Common projects such as community gardens, water conservation education programs and plastic reduction campaigns are highly valuable, but we encourage you to also consider other projects that also earn points toward Sustainable Jersey certification that address a need or desire within the community, such as:
+Common projects such as community gardens, water conservation education programs and plastic reduction campaigns are highly valuable, but we encourage you to also consider other projects that can earn points toward Sustainable Jersey certification and address a need or desire within the community, such as:

 - Brownfields Marketing

 - Coastal Vulnerability Assessment

 - Community Asset Mapping

 - Digitizing Public Information

 - Green Maintenance Equipment and Materials

 - Green Your Green Fair